Skip to content

 http://<entrance_id>-<username>-olares.local

-Multi-level domain (macOS and iOS only)
+Multi-level domain

 https://<entrance_id>.<username>.olares.com